 Once the Journey is set up, press the Launch campaign button at the top right of the Journey canvas.
 From that moment, the Journey starts tracking users' behaviors and sending messages to them.

 Some elements of activated Journeys can be edited later.
 Updating Journey elements' content, you can test the effectiveness of your communications, edit accidental errors, or adjust your customer Journeys to some special events, changing conditions, and updated needs.

 To edit a Journey element, double-click it on the canvas and press Edit Settings in the stats window opened.
 Then, edit the content and press Save.

 Saved changes come in effect within five minutes.

-Users who have reached the edited point to the moment you save the updates won't be affected by the changes.
+Users who have reached the edited element to the moment you save the updates won't be affected by the changes.

-Settings and elements on which the sequence of journey points depends: A/B splitters, Push Open splitters of Send Push elements
+- Settings and elements on which the Journey flow depends: A/B splitters, Push Open splitters of Push elements, etc.